 The general partner controls the limited partnership's day-to-day operations and is personally liable for business debts (unless the general partner is a corporation or an LLC).
 Limited partners have minimal control over daily business decisions or operations and, in return, they are not personally liable for business debts or claims.
 Consult a limited partnership expert if you're interested in creating this type of business.

-Like corporations, LLCs provide limited personal liability for business debts and claims.
+LLCs provide limited personal liability for business debts and claims.
 But when it comes to taxes, LLCs are more like partnerships: the owners of an LLC pay taxes on their shares of the business income on their personal tax returns.

 A nonprofit corporation is a corporation formed to carry out a charitable, educational, religious, literary, or scientific purpose.
 A nonprofit can raise much-needed funds by soliciting public and private grant money and donations from individuals and companies.
 The federal and state governments do not generally tax nonprofit corporations on money they take in that is related to their nonprofit purpose, because of the benefits they contribute to society.
 To learn more about nonprofit corporations, see Nonprofit Basics.